gauravjagpal/drf-api-project5/README.md

 - [Django](https://www.djangoproject.com/)

 ## Libraries
-- Addtional libraries that were used are the django-countries library
+- Additional libraries that were used are the django-countries library

 # Testing